LE Europe HE Fees and funding options in Ireland

 Published: May, 2022

-Tagged: earnings economics of education EU ex-ante evaluation impact assessment LE Europe modelling quantitative analysis skills
+Tagged: earnings economics of education Education and labour markets EU ex-ante evaluation Financial Modelling impact assessment Labour Market Economics LE Europe modelling Public Policy quantitative analysis report skills

 London Economics’ sister company, LE Europe, as part of the AARC Consortium (incorporating AARC, LE Europe and Indecon) were commissioned by the European Commission’s Directorate-General for Structural Reform Support (DG REFORM) to provide an analysis of the sustainability of higher education (HE) and further education and training (FET) in Ireland.
 The project’s general objective was to provide support for the preparation and implementation of institutional administrative, and growth-sustaining structural reforms in Ireland by mobilising EU funds and technical experience.
 The immediate beneficiaries of the project are the Irish Department of Further and Higher Education, Research, Innovation and Science (DFHERIS), while the analysis may also help the European Commission’s work in other Member States.